Mwnkr/404CTF/LePetitBain/README.md

 # Le petit bain
-## Catégorie
+## Category
 Crypto
-## Difficulté
+## Difficulty
-Facile
+Easy
-## Énoncé
+## Statement

-Malheureusement, votre revanche contre votre rival s'est soldée par une défaite.
-En toute bonne foi, vous le suspectez d'avoir triché.
-Piqué au vif, vous fouillez son casier et tombez sur un étrange mot. À vous de le déchiffrer.
+Unfortunately, your rematch against your rival ended in defeat.
+In all fairness, you suspect he cheated.
+Stung, you search his locker and find a strange note.
+It's up to you to decipher it.

-## Données :
+## Data:
 [challenge.py](challenge.py)

-## Auteurs
+## Authors
-**acmo0** et **Little_endi4ane**
+**acmo0** and **Little_endi4ane**

-# Idée de la solution
+# Solution Idea

-La résolution de ce problème repose sur deux observations clés :
+The solution to this problem relies on two key observations:

-1. **Structure cyclique :** La permutation utilisée est d'ordre 6 et agit sur le code par blocs de 6 caractères.
-Nous sommes donc face à 6 chiffrements affines successifs.
+1. **Cyclic Structure:** The permutation used has an order of 6 and acts on the code in blocks of 6 characters.
+Therefore, we are dealing with 6 successive affine ciphers.

-2. **Composition affine :** Un chiffrement affine appliqué à un autre chiffrement affine reste un chiffrement affine.
+2. **Affine Composition:** An affine cipher applied to another affine cipher remains an affine cipher.

-**Exploitation du flag partiel :**
+**Exploitation of the Partial Flag:**

-Le début du flag connu ("404CTF{tHe_c") nous fournit 12 caractères, soit deux blocs de 6.
-Ces deux blocs nous donnent deux équations suffisantes pour déterminer les 6 couples (a, b) nécessaires au déchiffrement.
+The known start of the flag ("404CTF{tHe_c") provides us with 12 characters, which makes two blocks of 6.
+These two blocks give us two equations sufficient to determine the 6 (a, b) pairs necessary for decryption.

-**En résumé :**
+**Summary:**

-La connaissance du début du flag permet de résoudre le système d'équations correspondant aux deux premiers chiffrements.
-Une fois ces couples (a, b) trouvés, nous pouvons déchiffrer l'intégralité du message.
+Knowing the beginning of the flag allows us to solve the system of equations corresponding to the first two ciphers.
+Once these (a, b) pairs are found, we can decrypt the entire message.